How many films are shown on average at the festival?

 Entries can participate in all competitions and the Theme insofar as, in the case of the competitions, they meet the requirements specified in the regulations, or, in the case of the Theme, they are considered thematically suitable.
 The selection committees and the festival direction examine suitability on an individual basis.

 Does the International Short Film Festival Oberhausen accept productions that have already been shown at other festivals?

-One of Oberhausen's priorities is to screen as many German premieres as possible.
-Sumissions to the International Competition are only eligible if they have not been shown at any other German festival before Oberhausen.
+One of Oberhausen's priorities is to screen as many premieres as possible.
+Submissions to the International Competition are only eligible if they have not been shown at any other German festival before Oberhausen.